 The ABC published an opinion piece by Sean Gordon, “Indigenous Recognition: The Turnbull Government’s Rejection of the Uluru Statement is Indefensible.”

 The Guardian cited Julian Leeser’s declaration of support for the Uluru Statement: “What [Indigenous people] are giving us instead is a direction, an important direction.
 They are telling us that they want to be consulted and have a voice in the way in which policy is developed, and consultation is good.”
 The Guardian also noted the support of “leading legal organisations, including the Law Council of Australia and the New South Wales Bar Association.”

 The National Indigenous Times reviewed A Rightful Place: A Road Map to Recognition.
 The book features a chapter by Damien Freeman and Nolan Hunter.

 16 September 2017

-SBS conducted an interview with Uphold & Recognise’s Chief Executive Officer, David Allinson, about an essay by Sean Gordon, entitled Claiming the Common Ground for Recognition.
+SBS conducted an interview with Uphold & Recognise’s CEO, David Allinson, about an essay by Sean Gordon, entitled Claiming the Common Ground for Recognition.
+Gordon’s essay is available for download here.
 Click here to listen to the interview.
-Gordon’s essay is available for download here.
+SBS also wrote a report about the essay’s launch, which featured Stan Grant, Chris Kenny and Michael Rose AM.

 26 August 2017